Olive Oil

 - Processing types

-- pressed, filtered
+- mechanically extracted, refined, filtered

 Bring it into the kitchen